Cross-country skiing at the 1956 Winter Olympics – Men's 4 × 10 kilometre relay

 The men's 4 × 10 kilometre relay at the 1956 Winter Olympics took place on 4 February.
-It was held at the Snow Stadium (Lo Stadio della neve), which was about 2 km from Cotrina.
+It was held at the Snow Stadium (Lo Stadio della neve), which was about 2 km from Cortina.
 Fourteen teams and fifty-six skiers participated in the event.
 The Soviet team won the event.
 Finland came in second and Sweden took the bronze.